Steviemurigi/Code-Challenge-1/README.md

 •	If 'demerit' is greater than 12, the driver has exceeded the speed limit and the message 'License suspended' is logged to the console.
 •	If 'demerit' is greater than 0 but less than or equal to 12 , the number of demerit points is then logged to the console.
 This function is called using the desired speed as argument: speedChecker(speed).

+# Net Salary Calculator
+This is a program that calculates an Individual's Net Salary by getting the inputs of basic salary and benefits.
+It also calculates the PAYE, NHIF Deductions, NSSF Deductions, gross salary, and net salary.

+* Program execution:
+The function 'netSalary' takes two parameters called 'basicSalary' and 'benefits'.
+Inside the function a constant variable is declared and named 'grossSalary' That variable is assigned the value of 'basicSalary' plus 'benefits'.
+The 'PAYE' variable is then declared using let.
+The code uses 'if...else' statements to assign the correct 'PAYE' value depending on the 'grossSalary'.
+Another variable called 'nhifDeduction' is declared using the let variable and uses 'if...else' statements to calculate the NHIF deduction depending with the salary.
+A const 'nssf' variable is declared which calculates the 'nssf' value at 6% of 'grossSalary'.
+Lastly, the 'netsalary' variable is declared as a constant and its value is the result of 'grossSalary - PAYE - nhifDeduction - nssf'.
+The last part console logs the various variables like 'PAYE', 'nhifDeduction', 'nssf' and 'net salary' depending on the parameters in the 'netSalary' function.
+We use this function by calling netSalary(basicSalary,benefits) using the two parameters as arguments.